pearcej/complex/_sources/CellularAutomatons/ImplementingCAs.rst

 ``imshow`` displays the array as an “image”; that is, it draws a colored square for each element of the array.
 Setting ``interpolation`` to ``none`` indicates that ``imshow`` should not interpolate between on and off cells.

-To compute the state of the CA during time step i, we have to add up consecutive elements of array and compute the parity of the sum.
+To compute the state of the CA during time step ``i``, we have to add up consecutive elements of array and compute the parity of the sum.
 We can do that using a slice operator to select the elements and the modulus operator to compute parity:

 ::